 Is Non-owner Car Insurance Something You Need?

-The coronavirus pandemic has caused many people to downsize.
-For many it’s meant selling a car or perhaps sharing one with a partner or friend.
+For many people downsizing may mean selling a car, using a rental car, or perhaps sharing one with a partner or friend.
 The easiest and preferred way to get coverage in this type of situation is to be listed as a driver on the policy.
 However, you will not get extra liability coverage this way.
-Ideally, you’ll be listed on the policy and you will buy non-owner car insurance in case something does happen and the liability limits on the primary policy are not sufficient.
-If you have a non-owner policy but are not listed as a driver on the primary policy, you may not be covered in an accident in some cases.
+Ideally, you'll be listed on the policy and you will buy non-owner car insurance in case something does happen and the liability limits on the primary policy are not sufficient.
+Therefore, non-owner insurance provides liability coverage for drivers who do not own a vehicle.

-Here are some more reasons you may need to buy non-owner car insurance:
+Here are some more reasons you may need non-owner car insurance:

 - You need an SR-22 or FR-44 filing.